Guidelines to being self employed

 Register with the Taxman

-HM Revenue and Customs need you to complete a couple of different forms if you want to be self-employed if you are already self employed skip this step.
+HM Revenue and Customs need you to complete a couple of different forms if you want to be self-employed.

 - A form CWF1 is the main form and this is used to register your self-employment with the taxman.

 Follow the link www.hmrc.gov.uk/sa/register.htm for registering for self-employment.
-You will be a self-employed sole trader.
 You’ll need the following information:

 - Your national insurance number